-The picture I have in my mind for this breed is a flock of large, angular, long-legged chickens of a light, drab assortment of tans, browns, and yellows (even varied on the same bird, ideally), with occasional ticks and highlights of black on some of the feathers of the neck, back, and tail ranging widely over a recently grazed paddock, enthusiastically tearing up the cow flops, chasing grasshoppers, stretching tall to harvest grass seed from the heads, and eating plenty of fresh grass themselves.
-And once each day, almost every day, sneaking into the eggmobile to tuck yet another large, olive-toned egg into a nest box.
+The picture I have in my mind for this breed is a flock of large, angular, pea-combed, green-footed, long-legged chickens of a light, drab assortment of tans, browns, and yellows (even varied on the same bird, ideally), with ticks and highlights of black on some of the feathers of the hackle, back, and tail ranging widely over a recently grazed paddock, enthusiastically tearing up the cow flops, chasing grasshoppers, stretching tall to harvest grass seed from the heads, and eating plenty of fresh grass themselves.
+And once each day, almost every day, sneaking into the coop to tuck yet another large, olive-toned egg into a nest box.
 I picture them being watched over by an imposing, alert, courageous, and athletic rooster with a great big black flag of a tail that shimmers and flashes its iridescence, held high in the prairie wind.
 Something of a confluence of the Buckeye, the Black Java, the Black Langshan, the Americauna, and the Buff Brahma, but which lays like a Leghorn, and eats like a bird.

-Sounds great, huh?
+This all sounds great, huh?
 O.k., we’re not there yet.
-I think we have a good start on the general form, with the size, shape, and plumage all being fairly consistently within the parameters I keep in mind, and with comb type, egg color, rate of maturity and rate of lay still having some inconsistency.
+I think we have a good start on the general form, with the size, shape, and plumage all being fairly consistently within the parameters we keep in mind, and with comb type, egg color, rate of maturity and rate of lay still having some inconsistency.
 As layers I would rate them “good” or “very good” for heritage type layers, but not yet “excellent.”
 We at Tangly Woods probably won’t get them all the way to fulfilling this vision on our own, because our 6 acre homestead has no cattle and not enough grassland to properly put them through their paces vis a vis ecological niche refinement.
 Interest in the breed has continued to steadily climb, however, so we are hopeful of some opportunities to select breeders from flocks positioned in more ideal circumstances.
 Please contact us if you might want to get involved by raising a flock of Shenandoahs for your own purposes, but from which I might select breeders, or by raising a flock of breeders of your own and joining us in the exciting work of origination.
-Our ideal process is not one in which we create the breed and treat it as a product to sell, but rather one in which we and our fellow Valley residents (or thereabouts) work together to craft the breed of chicken that meets our needs in this specific place with its own unique set of blessings and constraints.
+Our ideal process is not one in which we create the breed and treat it as a product to sell, but rather one in which we and our fellow Shenandoah Valley residents (or thereabouts) work together to craft the breed of chicken that meets our needs in this specific place with its own unique set of blessings and constraints.
 Join us!